 Digital Advertising

 Targeted LinkedIn campaigns, Google Ads for high-intent surgical keywords, and programmatic advertising on medical publications.
-Digital advertising for medical devices requires precise targeting (by specialty, facility type, geography) and compliance-reviewed ad copy.
+PPC advertising for medical devices requires precise targeting (by specialty, facility type, geography) and compliance-reviewed ad copy.
 The budgets are smaller than consumer advertising, but the value per conversion is exponentially higher.
+Companies increasingly pair paid media with account-based marketing (ABM) to target specific health systems and surgeon groups.

 Sales Enablement